-- The content learned in family and consumer sciences classes enhances the mastery of academic standards.
+- The content learned in family and consumer sciences classes enhances and supports the mastery of academic standards.

 - Standards-based learning within family and consumer sciences classrooms can best be demonstrated through performance-based assessment.

 The academic standards for family and consumer sciences are written to empower individuals and families to manage the challenges of living and working in a diverse, global society.
 These academic standards address the functioning of families and their interrelationships with work, community, and society.
 The focus is on the recurring, practical problems of individuals and families.
-An integrative approach is used to help individuals and families identify, create, and evaluate goals and alternative solutions to significant problems of everyday life.
-Students are taught to take responsibility for the consequences of their actions.
-Comprehensive classroom experiences allow students to develop the knowledge and skills needed in making choices to meet their personal, family, and work responsibilities.
+Comprehensive classroom experiences allow students to develop the knowledge and skills needed to identify, create, and evaluate goals and alternative solutions to significant problems of everyday life.
+Students are taught to take responsibility for the consequences of their actions as they make choices about personal, family, and work responsibilities.